openpreserve/fido/README.md

 installed using `pip install olefile`, by running `python setup.py install`, or a pip installation will handle dependencies.

+FIDO 1.3.3 and later have experimental Python 3 support.

 Format Definitions
 ------------------